 sdb7 being the ext4 filesystem (root) partition.

-Mount these first: (adjust the partition numbers for NOOBS cards)
+Mount these first, adjusting the partition numbers for NOOBS cards (as necessary):

 Finally, copy the kernel and Device Tree blobs onto the SD card, making sure to back up your old kernel: